SG president candidate

 Since he does not hold a position in SG, Hoffman said he hopes to bring fresh ideas to the organization.

 If elected, Hoffman proposes making the third floor of the Mary Graydon Center available for all students.
-Additionally, Hoffman seeks to create an SG liaison between students and AU Central.“This [liason] would help expedite the process for students, as they wouldn’t have to spend their time dealing with AU Central,” he said.
+Additionally, Hoffman seeks to create an SG liaison between students and AU Central.

 As a founding member of Fossil Free AU, Hoffman plans to collaborate with other organizations to negotiate divestment from fossil fuels to the Board of Trustees.